1kohei1/sd-scheduler/DB_model_draft.md

 _id: ObjectId;
 start: date;
 end: date;
-semesterId: Ref Semester ObjectId
+semester: Ref Semester ObjectId
-groupId: Ref Group ObjectId
+group: Ref Group ObjectId
 faculties: [Ref Faculty ObjectId]
 midPresentationLink: string; // This should be available
 committeeFormLink: string;   // This should be available